Awareness of your sense of position, motion and balance.

 → All movement should originate from your Base-Line.

-→ Balance either side of the median plane.
+→ Balance either side of our midline anatomy when creating the median plane.

 According to Base-Line theory: